Sulemani Keeda: Soundtrack

-Music is composed, arranged and produced by Arfaaz & Anurag.
+The music is composed, arranged and produced by Arfaaz & Anurag.

 Critical reception

 The film has overall positive reviews.

 Farhan Akhtar mentions "Contemporary filmmaking at its best!
 Watch it!”

 The co-writer of Pulp Fiction, Roger Avary watched the film in Los Angeles and emailed, "[Sulemani Keeda] reminds me of my early years with Quentin Tarantino!
 A free-wheeling, manic comedy about how the folly of ambition can alter a friendship."

 Deborah Young reviewing the film in The Hollywood Reporter writes, "The film's brash, open-hearted spirit is full of giggly jokes that get the audience on the boys' side.
 There's much to appreciate in the inventive mise-en-scene and creative editing."

 Firstpost.com puts Sulemani Keeda in 2014's "Most Awaited Films" list alongside biggies like Anurag Kashyap's Bombay Velvet and Vishal Bharadwaj's Haider.

 Sulemani Keeda has been featured in India Today's list of films to watch out for in 2014.

 In an article featuring the film in The Indian Express, journalist Sankhayan Ghosh writes, "Sulemani Keeda is a universal story.
 It takes the narrative path of a slacker comedy, a popular film genre.
 It is light-hearted and funny with the director's assured touches, for instance, an animated set-piece that shows a pet cat snort cocaine and kill itself in a fish bowl."

 In the words of critic Elvis D'Silva: "You have to be as exhausted by Bollywood romance as I am to appreciate exactly how surprising and wonderful that is… For me, the real star of the movie was the blossoming romantic relationship between Dulal and Ruma.
 Kudos to Mr. Masurkar for pulling off a depiction of youthful attraction without ever being loud or boisterous."

 Critic Arnesh Ghose writes, "While Tewari steals the show with his frolicking comic timing and dialogue delivery, Masurkar should be applauded for a crisp screenplay and dialogues… the all-pervading irreverence and we-don’t-give-a-fuck attitude makes it an intimate story of Mumbai's film-dreaming strugglers."